Ebenezer Hancock House: History

 It was later used as an inn where guests such as George Washington and Gilbert du Motier, Marquis de Lafayette, are believed to have stayed.
 In 1778, the French silver crowns Admiral Charles Henri Hector, Count of Estaing, brought into Boston, as back payment to Washington's Eastern Continental Army, were stored in the house.
 A business has occupied part of the ground floor since the late 18th century, including as the nation's longest continuously running shoe store (between 1798 and 1963), established by Benjamin Fuller.
 As of 2023, it was the home of lawyers Swartz and Swartz.

 The remainder of the first floor and, it is believed, all of the upper levels, were a restaurant and tavern during the 19th and 20th centuries.
 Those floors have also been used as a boarding house, an officer's club and a museum.

+Around 1840, the roof was slated.
+At the time, a Mr. Learned had a shop in the right-hand corner which he had been operating since 1821.
+He followed a business owned by a Mr. Fuller.

 In 1929, an addition was added on the left, creating an ell.
 The ell was extended back in 1942, covering an original window.